ahnaf-rafi/note-clt-sample-quantile/README.md

-# note-clt-sample-quantile
-A note on the central limit theorem for sample quantiles
+# A note on the central limit theorem for sample quantiles